NullSpec7or/NillDrik/README.md

 ## 📁 Output

-The final report will be saved in the current directory in the specified format(s):
+The final report will be saved in the NillDrik's-Report's directory in the specified format(s):

 - `cve_report.json`
 - `cve_report.csv`